TomasLenc/reproducibility-LM/README.md

 `rm -rf` removes directories and their contents (very dangerous!)

+`touch` creates an empty text file

 ### GitKraken

 To install GitKraken please [click here](https://www.gitkraken.com/).

 If you are  student or teaching, you can use upgrade your [GitHub account to Pro](https://education.github.com/pack), and you can visualise the private repos in your GitKraken.
 Otherwise all the repos you can see on work on with GitKraken has to be public.